Panotour - User tips - Livepano workflow

 Open the directory where the stills and movie are located.
 In the group window, click on the group settings icon.
 A window opens.
 Now make the following changes:

 Under Detection, select 'Force every image to be in one panorama' and set Detection quality to High and control points to 100 (default=50).
-Detection will take longer, but this is necessary because of the differences between the vlc file and other images.

 In APG 3.5 and up, you will have to click the select box next to Detection (automatic) to adjust this and you can also set the filtering model to Spherical (complete model on the sphere).
 Next, adjust the optimization settings as follows: